 9: Laws, policies, and institutions have an enormous impact on poverty.

-Oxfam New Zealand with thousands of people against climate change marched from Aotea Square, before blocking the entrance to the Ports of Auckland on Quay Street.
+Oxfam Aotearoa with thousands of people against climate change marched from Aotea Square, before blocking the entrance to the Ports of Auckland on Quay Street.
 September 2019.
 Photo Vernon Rive / Oxfam

 Decision makers rarely consult poor people about major issues like international trade agreements, climate change, or how wealthy countries administer foreign aid programs that are supposed to help them.
 From the halls of Congress to the World Bank, we make sure the voices of the world’s poorest people are heard loud and clear.
 We bring our passionate supporters together to take action on big issues that keep people poor.
 Every action is powerful – signing a petition, pressuring big business, meeting with policymakers.
 When we speak as one, world leaders listen.